stracquadaniolab/pygna/docs/analysis.rst

 Test topology shortest path
 ***************************

-    Performs geneset network topology shortest path analysis.
+`test-topology-sp` performs geneset network topology shortest path analysis.
 It computes a p-value for the average shortest path length of the geneset being smaller than expected by chance for a geneset of the same size.

 .. code-block:: text